LLCInvest

 LLCInvest (LLC Invest) is a large conglomerate of companies with assets worth tens of billions of dollars.
 Almost all organizations included in LLCInvest do not have public activities.
 The company became widely known on June 20, 2022, after the publication of a journalistic investigation by Meduza and OCCRP.
-Most of the organizations are tied to Rossiya Bank, often described as Vladimr Putin’s personal cashbox.
+Most of the organizations are tied to Rossiya Bank, often described as Vladimr Putin's personal cashbox.

 The llcinvest.ru domain is owned by Moskomsvyaz, that is closely linked to Bank Rossiya.

 Closely affiliated assets

-In total, there are more than 85 companies and organizations, that use mail from the llcinvest.ru domain (use as its official email or by directors or shareholders).
-They own monetary assets in the amount at least 4.5 billion dollars.
+In total, more than 85 companies and organizations use mail from the llcinvest.ru domain (as their official email or for directors or shareholders).
+They own monetary assets of at least 4.5 billion dollars.
 Among them: